Marc Miralles

 Marc Miralles Portillo (born 14 November 1997) is a Spanish field hockey player who plays as a midfielder for División de Honor club Real Club de Polo and the Spain national team.

 Club career

 In the Spanish División de Honor, Miralles played for CD Terrassa until 2020.
 In June 2020 it was announced he would move to Real Club de Polo in Barcelona.
+After three years at Polo he left Spain to play for Bloemendaal in the Netherlands, where he signed a two-year contract.
+After his contract expired he returned to Real Club de Polo.

 International career

 Under–21

 In 2017, Miralles was a member of the Spanish under-21 team at the EuroHockey Junior Championship in Valencia.
 Spain finished in equal third place at the tournament, after sickness among the Spanish team forced the cancellation of the bronze medal match.

 Senior national team

 Miralles made his debut for Los Redsticks in 2018, during a test series against Wales in Terrassa.
 In 2021, Miralles made his first appearance at a major tournament, representing the team at the EuroHockey Championships in Amsterdam.
 Miralles was named as a co-captain of the team in 2022, when the squad for season three of the FIH Pro League was announced.
 He made his World Cup debut at the 2023 Men's FIH Hockey World Cup.